microsoft/scitt-ccf-ledger/docs/reproducibility.md

 You need a couple pieces of information to begin:

-- The source MRENCLAVE value, get it from `https://ledgerurl/node/quotes/self`, e.g.:
+- The source MRENCLAVE value, get it from `https://<LEDGER-URL>/node/quotes/self` (replace <LEDGER-URL> with the URL of your ledger), e.g.:

     ```json
     {